devrosch/libjdx/README.md

 ctest -VV
 ```

-The test coverage report from the latest successful CI/CD pipeline run is located at: [GitLab Pages](https://devrosch.gitlab.io/libjdx/coverage)
+The test coverage report from the latest successful CI/CD pipeline run is located at: [GitHub Pages](https://devrosch.github.io/libjdx/coverage)

 ## Documentation

-Documentation generated during the build by the CI/CD pipeline is located at: [GitLab Pages](https://devrosch.gitlab.io/libjdx/doc).
+Documentation generated during the build by the CI/CD pipeline is located at: [GitHub Pages](https://devrosch.github.io/libjdx/doc).

 For more detailed information on specific data formats see:
 * [JCAMP-DX](doc/jdx/README.md)